Drug Interactions: What You Need to Know

 Types of Drug Interactions

 It is particularly important to remember that herbal products, which many people regard as natural alternatives to drugs, still behave like drugs in the body.
-For example, the herb called St. John’s wort can reduce blood levels when taken with certain medications.
+For example, the herb called St. John’s wort can reduce blood levels of certain medications.
 Furthermore, if a person is already taking St. John’s wort along with another drug, stopping the herb may cause drug levels to rise, potentially leading to dangerous complications.

 Drug-food/beverage interactions occur when a prescription or over-the-counter medication interacts with food or beverages.
 For example, taking the antibiotic tetracycline with a glass of milk can lessen the absorption of the antibiotic in the body and make it less effective.
-Grapefruit juice can block enzymes that metabolize numerous drugs, including some blood pressure-lowering drugs, antihistamines, and the drug cyclosporine, thereby increasing blood levels of these drugs.
+Grapefruit juice can block enzymes that metabolize numerous drugs, including some blood pressure-lowering drugs, anti-depressants, antihistamines, and the drug cyclosporine, thereby increasing blood levels of these drugs.
 Toxicity could result.

 These occur when a prescription or over-the-counter medication interacts with a disease or condition.
 For example, decongestants, such as those found in many over-the-counter cold remedies, can cause an increase in blood pressure, which could be dangerous for people who already have high blood pressure.

-Symptoms of Drug Interactions TOP
+Symptoms of Drug Interactions

 The most common symptoms of drug interactions tend to be less serious and include the following: